Flexberry/flexberry.github.io/pages/products/flexberry-winforms/forms/fw_edit-data-objects-on-forms.en.md

 folder: products/flexberry-winforms/
 lang: en
 autotranslated: true
-hash: 5c977f2bc49d8ca493d113a48fac3caabfc92935398992a5cd71708e6ba729bf
+hash: 2069b90a53425763cfc35a71d18b2b29b46440844bd1af40992851c3a18f532f
 ---

-The article describes what needs to be done in order to "manually" create the form where you are able to edit the data object.
+The article describes what needs to be done in order to `вручную` to create a form where is possible to edit the data object.

 ## Linking via program code